 Read our guide to London after dark

 Visit London's museums and galleries

-There is a London gallery for all types art lovers - from modern art at the Tate Modern to Old Masters and Renaissance glory at the National Gallery.
-Here is my round up of the best art galleries in London.
+There is a London gallery for all art lovers - from modern art at the Tate Modern to Old Masters and Renaissance glory at the National Gallery.
+For our round up of the best art galleries in London click here.

 For mid shopping trip culture fix try the Wallace Collection near Selfridges.
 This museum is free to enter and has great art and beautifully curated collections of amour, porcelain and furniture.

 Afternoon tea indulgence

 This British tradition is a must do each time you visit London.

 Afternoon tea can be taken at many unique venues across London but I think the most fabulous tea is at the iconic Houses of Parliament - a truly unique London experience.

 If you fancy a stylish and modern tea, we recently enjoyed an indulgent afternoon tea with a spectacular view of the Tower of London at Aqua Shard